utshomax/postman-docs/src/pages/docs/designing-and-developing-your-api/mocking-data/creating-dynamic-responses.md

     url: "https://youtu.be/av7SZo9sZAE"
 ---

-You can use saved examples to define static responses that are returned by your mock server.
-However, there may be cases when you want the mock server to return dynamic responses that include variables or random data.
+You can use [saved examples](/docs/sending-requests/examples/) to define static responses that are returned by your [mock server](/docs/designing-and-developing-your-api/mocking-data/setting-up-mock/).
+However, there may be cases when you want the mock server to return dynamic responses that include variable or random data.
 You might also want the mock server to generate contextual responses that include data from the incoming request.

 ## Contents